hschweitzer/AniList-Plus/README.md

 - Improved readability of the progress for users with grey theme when using grid lists
 - Scores in Anime and Manga lists are highlighted from red to green
 - Proper 'Studio' tab on anime pages
+- You no longer need to scroll to the top of the page yourself after clicking a link.

 ## Upcoming features:
 - Highlighting colors customization(?)